-For families with net assets totaling \$5,000 or less, COC may accept the family's declaration of asset value and anticipated asset income.
-However, COC is required to obtain third-party verification of all assets regardless of the amount during the intake process and at least every three years thereafter.
+For families with net assets totaling \$5,000 or less, the PHA may accept the family's declaration of asset value and anticipated asset income.
+However, the PHA is required to obtain third-party verification of all assets regardless of the amount during the intake process and at least every three years thereafter.